Actindo-AG/Documentation/Tasks/Operation/01_ManageEvents.md

 # Manage the events

-An event is an occurrence that initiates/creates a task/causes a task to be performed.
-For example, when inconsistencies in stock are found, the *Differences in stock* event initiates a task to check the stock inconsistencies manually.
+An event is an occurrence that creates a task/causes a task to be created.
+For example, when inconsistencies in stock are found, the *Differences in stock* event creates a task to check the stock inconsistencies manually.

 [comment]: <> (Initiate or create a task?
 Ist die Task, also, was zu tun ist, schon definiert?
 Klären: Trigger, event, task)